-|Al Jazeera's Laurence Lee says the rebels are very suspicious of the motives behind the African Union leaders' visit
+|Al Jazeera’s Laurence Lee says the rebels are very suspicious of the motives behind the African Union leaders’ visit|

-The AU mission was met with scepticism as rebels said they would only agree to a ceasefire if Muammar Gaddafi's forces were to be withdrawn from towns and streets, and freedom of expression was permitted across Libya.
+But their visit on Monday was met with scepticism as rebels said they would only agree to a ceasefire if Muammar Gaddafi’s forces were to be withdrawn from towns and streets, and freedom of expression was permitted across Libya.

 The African Union’s plan has been given a cautious welcome in capitals around the world, with British foreign secretary William Hague stating that any ceasefire agreement must meet the terms of UN resolutions in full.